Adam Berman Attorney

 This may explain the cynical, even jaded, mood of millions from Generation Z.

-A Shift in Culture Over the last sixty years, young people have slowly drifted toward this mindset.
+Over the last sixty years, young people have slowly drifted toward this mindset.
 Research psychologist, Dr. Julian Rotter, created a scale to measure whether graduates were entering their careers with an external or internal locus of control.
 Here’s what he measured:

 Interestingly, nine years into his research, Dr. Rotter discovered that those who maintain an internal locus of control become measurably more successful in life.
 They take better care of their health and fitness, their marriage and family, their job and career.
 It makes sense.
 If we believe our success is up to us, we take ownership of our behavior and attitude.
 This is good news.
 The bad news, however, is sobering.
 Since Julian Rotter first administered these evaluations in 1954, students have shifted toward an external locus of control.
 They’re looking outward to someone else to ensure their success—mom, dad, employer, counselor, or coach.